This post contains affiliate links.

 You can now see why I consider Rex Specs dog goggles to be one of my most important pieces of dog gear.

 Problems Caused by Sun Damage

-Autoimmune diseases are notoriously tricky to determine a cause.
-However, veterinarians and experts agree that overexposure to harmful UV rays makes the condition worse.
+Autoimmune diseases are notoriously tricky to determine a cause, however, veterinarians and experts agree that overexposure to harmful UV rays makes the condition worse.

 Without eye protection, pannus means limited time outdoors.

 Common signs include:

 - cloudiness on the outside of the cornea, usually at the 3 and 9 o’clock positions

 - Redness and/or thickness in the third eyelid (the pinkish triangle located corner closest to the nose)